david-wilson/blog/_posts/2013-08-18-Testing-Django-on-mobile-device-locally.md

 $ python manage.py runserver 192.168.0.5:8000
 {% endhighlight %}

-This will make the dev server accessible to your local network.
+This will make the dev server accessible to your local network by.

 ## Step 4: Access site on mobile browser